 1961: The Society of American Florists Endowment (SAFE) is incorporated.
-Six trustees administer the organization on a volunteer-basis.
-Charles Pennock is the group's first chairman; his home in Pipersville, Pa., serves as the base of operations.
+Six trustees administer the organization on a volunteer basis.
+Charles Pennock is the group’s first chairman, and his home in Pipersville, Pa., serves as the base of operations.
 John Henry Dudley is named treasurer.
 Contributor and financial records are maintained in his office at the John Henry Company on Lansing, Mich.

 1965.
 Files and secretarial duties are turned over to Erma Houston (Cook), the executive director of the Wholesale Florists and Florist Suppliers of America.
-Houston is named assistant secretary; she holds the position until 1968.
+Houston is named assistant secretary, a position she holds until 1968.

 1973.
 George Staby, Ph.D., receives funding toward his research on the post-harvest cold chain, which ultimately results in the “Chain of Life” program.
 Gus De Hertogh, Ph.D., the Endowment’s research coordinator, calls this research “among the most important projects the Endowment has ever helped fund.”